MarkMahrous/Shopping_List/README.md

 ## Features

-- View Groceries: View all your groceries in a comprehensive list, including details such as title, amount, and category.
+- **View Groceries**: View all your groceries in a comprehensive list, including details such as title, amount, and category.
-- Add Groceries: Easily add new items to your shopping list by specifying their title, amount, and category.
+- **Add Groceries**: Easily add new items to your shopping list by specifying their title, amount, and category.
-- Remove Groceries: Remove items from your shopping list with a simple action.
+- **Remove Groceries**: Remove items from your shopping list with a simple action.

 ## Technologies and Packages